Tanushree28/Python/README.md

 # Python
 This repository consist of theories with program from scratch of Python language.
+Still some topics are needed to be covered.